How does different testing tools improve application lifecycle

 When to Use SAST?

-SAST is primarily suitable for first-level code scanning for securing the developed code and at the stage before the code deployment.
+In SAST vs. DAST vs. IAST vs. RASP, SAST is primarily suitable for first-level code scanning for securing the developed code and at the stage before code deployment.

 Related Blog: DevOps vs. DevSecOps: The Ultimate 2025 Guide for Modern Development Practices